Leaflet/Leaflet/docs/examples/custom-icons/index.md

 ### Defining an icon class

 What if we need to create several icons that have lots in common?
-Let's define our own icon class containing the shared options, inheriting from `L.Icon`!
+Let's define our own icon class containing the shared options, inheriting from `Icon`!
 It's really easy in Leaflet:

 ```js
 class LeafIcon extends Icon {